-RMC is responsible for overseeing the overall management of all risks covering market risk management, liquidity risk management, credit risk management, operational risk management, cyber security risk management and compliance risk management.
+RMC is responsible for overseeing the overall management of all risks covering market risk management, liquidity risk management, credit risk management, operational risk management, cyber security risk management, climate risk management and compliance risk management.
 It reviews and approves major risk related policies and major risk tolerance limits and reviews and assesses the adequacy of risk management policies and framework in identifying, measuring, monitoring and controlling risk and the extent to which these are operating effectively.
 It also conducts review of the compliance functions to ensure adequate resources and independence of Compliance Department.
 The minutes of RMC meetings are tabled to the Board for noting and further action, where appropriate.
-The present members comprise Mr. Lee Chin Guan (Chairman of RMC), Mr. Lai Wan, Mr. Tang Wing Chew, Dato' Chang Kat Kiam and Mr. Lim Chao Li.
+The present members comprise Mr. Lee Chin Guan (Chairman of RMC), Mr. Lai Wan, Dato' Chang Kat Kiam, Mr. Lim Chao Li and Ms. Cheah Kim Ling.